AndyF-IT/Windows-Server-Active-Directory-Lab/README.md

 # Windows-Server-Active-Directory-Lab

-Overview
+### Overview

-This project documents the deployment and configuration of a Windows Server Active Directory environment in a virtual lab.
-The goal was to simulate a small enterprise network that provides centralized identity management, dynamic IP addressing, internal DNS resolution, and Group Policy–based administration.
+This project documents the deployment and configuration of a Windows Server Active Directory environment within a virtual lab.
+The objective was to simulate a small enterprise network that provides centralized identity management, automated IP address assignment, internal DNS name resolution, and basic domain-based administration.

-The lab environment includes:

-- A Windows Server domain controller with dual network interfaces
-- An internal network for domain services
-- DHCP and DNS hosted on the domain controller
+The lab environment consists of a Windows Server domain controller configured with dual network interfaces to support both external connectivity and an isolated internal network for domain services.
+DNS and DHCP services are hosted on the domain controller to provide name resolution and dynamic IP addressing for devices within the network.

-- A Windows 11 client joined to the domain
+A Windows 11 virtual machine was deployed as a domain client and successfully joined to the Active Directory domain, demonstrating the integration of client systems into a centralized authentication and management environment.
-- Automated user creation using PowerShell
-- Organizational Units designed for Group Policy application

-This project demonstrates hands-on experience with core system administration and identity infrastructure tasks.
+This project highlights hands-on experience configuring core Windows Server infrastructure services commonly used in enterprise environments.

 ## Lab Environment